Email

 Setups can be deleted when no longer needed, though active use cases referencing a setup will block deletion.

 The platform supports workspace-scoped email channel configuration.
 Each workspace can provision one or more verified email domains for sending and receiving messages.
-When a domain is added, the platform returns the DNS records (DKIM, MX, DMARC) that must be published at the customer's DNS provider.
+When a domain is added, the platform returns the DNS records (DKIM, SPF, MX, DMARC) that must be published at the customer's DNS provider.
 Subsequent verification checks confirm that the records are in place and the domain is ready for use.

 Domain verification is live - every status check re-queries DNS rather than relying on cached results, so teams see up-to-date verification status without waiting for a background refresh cycle.